-This one may not be important to you but it is to me.
-I prefer not to giver everyone my Hey.come email address and then screen everything.
+This one may not be important to you, but it is to me.
+I prefer not to give everyone my Hey.com email address and then screen everything.
 More importantly, I have alias created for certain places where I do not want to share my real name and with HEY, there is no choice.
 Yes, I can just create another email address but then I would need to go to that email address provider to reply to any incoming emails.
 Unfortunately for me, my life isn't as simple or as straight forward where one email address is sufficient.

 Well, at this stage, most of my emails are just emails that are forwarded from Gmail and Outlook and as such, SPAM emails are not forwarded.
-For this reason, I do not know how good is Hey’s Spam filtering.
-Furthermore, if HEY does pickup emails as SPAM, its your job to go check as there is no way of you knowing if Hey has classified your emails as spam.
+For this reason, I do not know how good Hey’s Spam filtering is.
+Furthermore, if HEY does pickup emails as SPAM, it's your job to go check as there is no way of you knowing if Hey has classified your emails as spam.
 Another place to remember to check.
 My IMAP service just shows me how many emails are there in my SPAM folder so I know whether I should bother checking.

 - lack of multi-select in The Screener